“The Internet of Things – a monstrous phenomenon to fathom. Be prepared to have your life disrupted, for the better or the worse…”

 If you have a baby, ordering diapers can become automatic.
 Amazon dash, through predictive analytics and self-learning algorithms, can project how many diapers you’re going to need for the week, month, or year.

-Ordering food based on how healthy you want to be becomes a breeze as well.
+Ordering food based on how healthy you want to become a breeze as well.
 Services like Peapod and blue apron provide you food on-demand based, on your preferences and body’s needs.
 You can even set up automated food services for your dog right through Petsmart and Petco.

 Imagine never having to run errands again.